nxzq/mocq/README.md

 }
 ```

-from this point on you will be considering each of these `Data Types` in isolation
+from this point on you will be considering each of these `Data Objects` in isolation

-🧑‍💻 your role per `Data Type`:
+🧑‍💻 your role per `Data Object`:
-- provide [generator](#generator) function that create a single instance of a `Data Type`
+- provide [generator](#generator) function that create a single instance of a `Data Object`
 - provide the number of instances desired as [count](#count)
-- provide optional [connection](#connection) functions that hook into other `Data Types` in your config (from any given `Data Type`, you are only concerned with the immediate parent)
+- provide optional [connection](#connection) functions that hook into other `Data Objects` in your config (from any given `Data Object`, you are only concerned with the immediate parent)
 - provide optional [handler](#handler) functions to do something with the generated data (write to db, execute api call, etc.)

 🤖 `mocq`'s role